jessalfredsen/DTU-S-2015-Watson/README.md

 # DTU-S-2015-Watson
 Working with the Personality Insights API from Watson

-# Social media personalities and IBM Watson Personality Insights
+# Enhancing social media data based on cognitive computing

 ## Abstract